jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 After you have unsanctioned/sanctioned apps remember to generate blocklist for additional downstream protection:
 ![image](https://github.com/user-attachments/assets/1c94c17d-f03d-474f-9007-eb4a0d0d3dae)

-# App Goverance
+# App Govenrance

-The Revoke action is off by default in MDA for App Goverance so you can turn this on if you'd like.
+The Revoke action is off by default in MDA for App Govenrance so you can turn this on if you'd like.

-This can be done from App Goverance > Policies > Other Policies
+This can be done from App Govenrance > Policies > Other Policies

 Malicious OAuth app consent / Misleading OAuth app name / Misleading publisher name for an OAuth app